oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Referenced Token in SD-JWT-VC Format {#referenced-token-sdjwt}

-SD-JWT-VC {{SD-JWT.VC}} introduces the usage of Status List in Section 3.2.2.2.
-The "status" object uses the same encoding as a JWT.
+SD-JWT-based Verifiable Credentials {{SD-JWT.VC}} introduce the usage of Status List in Section 3.2.2.2.
+The "status" object uses the same encoding as a JWT as defined in {{referenced-token-jwt}}.

-The following is a non-normative example for a Referenced Token in SD-JWT-VC {{SD-JWT.VC}} format in serialized form as received from an Issuer:
+The following is a non-normative example for a Referenced Token in SD-JWT-VC serialized form as received from an Issuer:

 ~~~ ascii-art